Attraction to Trans Men

 Psychology

-Clinically, the attraction is unremarkable.
-Applying the same logic the modern DSM-5-TR uses for paraphilic categories, an interest becomes a disorder only with distress, impairment, or harm to a non-consenting person; none applies here.
-The appeal is typically understood as part of an individual's overall map of desire (shaped by the same blend of learning, aesthetics and attachment that underlies any attraction) rather than as a discrete symptom requiring explanation.
+No. Clinically the attraction is unremarkable.
+Applying the same logic the modern DSM-5-TR uses for paraphilic categories, an interest becomes a disorder only with distress, impairment, or harm to a non-consenting person, none of which applies here.
+The appeal is typically understood as part of an individual's overall map of desire, shaped by the same blend of learning, aesthetics and attachment that underlies any attraction, rather than as a discrete symptom requiring explanation.
 The dedicated evidence base is thin, and most discussion is qualitative.

 Prevalence & culture

 This attraction is markedly less visible and less studied than its counterpart concerning trans women.
-As a 2015 Palgrave handbook noted, there is a relative lack of research exploring others' attraction to trans men, because sexual research has historically centred heterosexual men and, with them, attraction to trans women.
+As a 2015 Palgrave handbook noted, there is a relative lack of research exploring others' attraction to trans men and nonbinary transmasculine people, in part because sexual research has historically centred heterosexual men and, with them, attraction to trans women.
 It supports small online communities and limited general-population data, and confident prevalence figures do not exist.
-Cultural visibility has grown modestly alongside wider awareness of transgender men, while stigma, fetishisation stereotypes, and mislabelling persist.
+Cultural visibility has grown modestly alongside wider awareness of transgender men, helped by public figures such as the performer and educator Buck Angel, while stigma, fetishisation stereotypes, and mislabelling persist.

 Safety, consent & law